Southern Spiced Pecans

 Stir the nuts halfway through to help them cook evenly.
 This also helps to make sure all of the nuts have all of that good stuff on them.

-Make sure to let them cool completely, then transfer the spiced pecans to an airtight container for storage.
+Make sure to let the spiced pecans cool completely, then transfer them to an airtight container for storage.
 You can keep them at room temperature for a couple weeks or more.

 For longer storage you can refrigerate or freeze the spiced nuts, but it can affect their texture a bit.
 They will still work great as a salad topper though.